bbauska/Coursera-Bootstrap/readme.md

 And the other one is a submit button which is used to submit the form.

-With these changes, let\'s save the changes and then go and have a look at our Web page.
+With these changes, let&apos;s save the changes and then go and have a look at our Web page.

-Going back to the web page, now you click on the login then you\'ll see a form for a user to sign in.
+Going back to the web page, now you click on the login then you&apos;ll see a form for a user to sign in.

-You\'ll see that you have two boxes here.
+You&apos;ll see that you have two boxes here.

 Input boxes here for entering email and password, and then a checkbox for say Remember me.